mhorga/mhorga.github.io/_posts/2015-08-01-introduction-to-mapkit.markdown

 title: Introduction to MapKit
 layout: post
 ---
 This time, we will look into how maps, locations and annotations work in iOS.
 Start by creating a new _Single View Application_ project in _Xcode_.
 Go to the storyboard and drag a _Map Kit View_ from the _Object Library_ on top of the view controller.
 Make it fit the entire view and set necessary constraints.
-There is one more thing we need to do in the storyboard, that is, create an outlet named __mapView__ for our _MKMapView_ object.
+There is one more thing we need to do in the storyboard, create an outlet named __mapView__ for our _MKMapView_ object.

-In __viewDidLoad()__ let's create an array of dictionaries, and hardcode a couple of locations into it:
+In __viewDidLoad()__ let's create an array of dictionaries and hardcode a couple of locations into it:

 {% highlight swift %}
 let locations = [